ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : connTimeout

 Type:
-: Numeric (non-negative) or `Disabled`
+: Tuple of (Numeric (non-negative), Boolean)

 Default:
-: `Disabled`
+: 0, false

-If this property is Numeric, it specifies how long to wait before deciding that an active Connection has failed when trying to reliably deliver data to the Remote Endpoint.
+If the Boolean element of this property is `true`, the Numeric element specifies how long to wait before deciding that an active Connection has failed when trying to reliably deliver data to the Remote Endpoint.
+If the Boolean element of this property is `false`, it means that no timeout is scheduled.
 Adjusting this property will only take effect when the underlying stack supports reliability.
-If this property has the enumerated value `Disabled`, it means that no timeout is scheduled.

 ### Timeout for keep alive packets {#keep-alive-timeout}